ryle-roasa/html-rpg/README.md

 # html-rpg
-Trying to create a game using HTML canvas and JavaScript
+An RPG game using HTML canvas and JavaScript